erichuang1425/portfolio/README.md

 ## Adding Images

-Store your artwork in the `images` directory and list each file in the corresponding gallery page.
-Every gallery page defines a small JavaScript array named `artworks` describing the images for that section.
-Update the array with new objects containing the file path, title, year, medium and dimensions.
-The page will automatically render all items using `assets/js/gallery.js`.
+Place your artwork in subfolders of the `images` directory.
+Each folder should be named after the gallery page (for example `images/weave` or `images/garment`).
+After adding or removing files, run `node generate-manifests.js` to update the `manifest.json` files used by the pages.
+Every gallery page will automatically load all images from its matching folder with `assets/js/gallery.js`.

 ## Running Locally

-No special build steps are required.
-Simply open `index.html` in a browser to view the site.
+Run `node generate-manifests.js` whenever you add new images so that the `manifest.json` files are updated.
+After that, simply open `index.html` in a browser to view the site.